VISUAL ARTS DEPARTMENT

 Credits: 3

-Ceramics 2 students will further develop their hand-building and wheel-throwing skills by creating more complex functional clay pieces.
-In addition, students will be introduced to the more intricate aspects of the ceramics process and will add to their knowledge of surface design and glazing techniques.
+Ceramics 2 students will further develop their hand-building skills by creating more complex functional clay pieces.
+In addition, more intricate aspects of the ceramics process will add to their knowledge of surface design and glazing techniques.
 Emphasis is on developing individual creativity, personal vision, and technical skills.
 Students will learn to critique and talk about their work, as well as the work of practicing ceramic-artists to reinforce studio instruction.
-These courses should be taken in sequence.
+These courses should be taken in sequence, and help prepare students who are interested in advanced study in this studio area.

 Student Expectations: Students are expected to use a sketchbook to develop ideas and take visual notes.
-Some independent work will be required.
+Some independent work will be required for Ceramics 2 and students should expect to work independently in Ceramics 3.
 Students will work collaboratively to help maintain the Ceramics Studio space.

 Course Name: Sculpture 1, 2, 3